A few important facts regarding OAuth security¶

 - OAuth without SSL is a Bad Idea™ and it’s strongly recommended to use

 - SSL for all interactions both with your API as well as for setting up tokens.
-An example of when it’s especially bad is when sending POST requests with form data, this data is not accounted for in the OAuth signature and a successfull man-in-the-middle attacker could swap your form data (or files) to whatever he pleases without invalidating the signature.
+An example of when it’s especially bad is when sending POST requests with form data, this data is not accounted for in the OAuth signature and a successful man-in-the-middle attacker could swap your form data (or files) to whatever he pleases without invalidating the signature.
 This is an even bigger issue if you fail to check nonce/timestamp pairs for each request, allowing an attacker who intercept your request to replay it later, overriding your initial request.
 Server defaults to fail all requests which are not made over HTTPS, you can explicitly disable this using the enforce_ssl property.

 - Tokens must be random, OAuthLib provides a method for generating